 Official high school transcript(s)

-For most students, this means asking your high school counselor to submit your official transcript(s) with grades through your junior year.
+For most students, this means asking your high school counselor to electronically submit your official transcript(s) with grades through your junior year.
 Transcripts also may be submitted through Parchment.
+Transcripts sent by students are not considered official.

 Title IV Compliance Statement: The Pomona College Office of Admissions will confirm all final transcripts arrive from a high school with a CEEB code, as well as the high school seal and/or signature.
 If a final transcript arrives from a high school that lacks a CEEB code or seal/signature, the Office of Admissions will investigate to confirm that the school is recognized by the relevant state Department of Education or home school association.
 In some cases the Office of Admissions may request a copy of the student’s diploma, GED certificate or homeschooling certificate the summer prior to enrollment in order to comply with Federal Student Aid regulations.